WLaney/Arduino_Animal_Tag/binary/parser/README.txt

 some in MATLAB) to estimate the timing of each accelerometer and gyroscope read.

 Accelerometer data is in g's.
-Gyroscope data is in dps; date and time data follows a Y-M-D h:m:s format, and will lack leading zeroes. temperature data is in degrees celsius, and pressure is in millibars.
+Gyroscope data is in degrees per second (dps); date and time data follows a Y-M-D h:m:s format, and will lack leading zeroes. temperature data is in degrees celsius, and pressure is in millibars.